What's the difference ?

-New to Permaculture and trying to work out what's best for you to do to further your knowledge?
+New to Permaculture and trying to work out what course is best for you to do?

-There are a range of permaculture courses on offer and we outline the different types of courses, and what to expect , to help you decide what is best for you.
+There are a range of permaculture courses, we outline the different types of courses to help you decide what is best for you.

-We believe that all Permaculture Courses and workshops should be based firmly on permaculture principles and open to all .
+all Permaculture Courses and workshops should be based firmly on permaculture principles and inclusive.

-We believe that all permaculture courses should be taught by educators who have a range of practical experiences and a sound theoretical knowledge of permaculture.
+all permaculture courses should be taught by educators with a range of practical experiences and sound theoretical knowledge of permaculture.

 Workshops are informal training, a certificate of attendance and/or completion may be issued by the workshop organiser.

 An Introduction to Permaculture course. is usually a two day course which combines theory and practice.
 Some include an element of design work; most are based on the Permaculture Principles.